k200383/StudentAnalytics/README.md

-# StudentAnalytics

-# Data Engineer Technical Assessment – Microsoft Fabric
+# Student Performance Analytics Platform

-This repository contains a solution to the technical assessment focused on building a structured, automated data pipeline using Microsoft Fabric.
+This repository contains a solution focused on building a structured, automated data pipeline using Microsoft Fabric.
 The implementation follows the Medallion Architecture (Bronze → Silver → Gold) and applies automation, access control, and query development best practices.

 ## Overview